 - In the state of Massachusetts, a mattress retailer’s return, refund, or cancellation policy must be disclosed to the buyer clearly before the transaction is completed.
 This is usually done by means of a sign at the point of purchase.
 Mattresses may be returned within a reasonable period of time if no return policy was disclosed to the buyer.

-- In the state of Minnesota, a mattress retailer must clearly display written notice of its policy in boldface type of a minimum size of 14 points.
-If the seller fails this specific requirement, cash refunds are required of mattresses that are acceptable for return.
+- In the state of Minnesota, a mattress retailer must clearly display written notice of its policy in boldface type with a minimum size of 14 points.
+If the seller fails this specific requirement, cash refunds are required for mattresses that are acceptable for return.

 - In the state of New Jersey, mattress retailers must clearly post their refund policies.
 Businesses with no posted refund policies are liable to the buyer, for up to 20 days from purchase, for a cash refund or a credit.

 - In the state of New York, a mattress store is legally required to post its refund policy.
 If such a store doesn’t post any return policy, it will have to accept returns within 30 days of purchase.